 Nicole Kidman, the post-modern Maya princess for the media age, has an amazing track record for playing women full of complex dichotomies that range both inside and outside the mirror of the image: TO DIE FOR (1993), DOGVILLE (2003), BIRTH (2004), and EYES WIDE SHUT (1998) are prime examples, each in its way a self-reflexive meditation on desire vs. the mechanations of reality, of the spiritual's derailment at the hands of sex.
 She's a hottie, tall and true, and heads above the rest.
-She lets herself be blankly led through life, snapping awake and lashing out like no one else, seeming to be both the best and worst actress at the same time, fearlessly sexual yet always remote, dissatisfied and in no mood to hide it, or do anything about it.
-She slithers between the moral poles from the shy twinkle of silent film virgins like Lillian Gish to the unapologetically homicidal sirens like Fu Manchu's daughter, Fah Lo Suee.
+She lets herself be blankly led through life, snapping awake and lashing out like no one else, seeming to be both the best and worst actress at the same time, fearlessly sexual yet always remote, dissatisfied and in no mood to hide it or even change it.
+She slithers between moral extremes, from the shy twinkle of silent film virgins like Lillian Gish to the unapologetically homicidal sirens like Fu Fah Lo Suee.
 For a prime example, please see BIRTH and play close attention to the sex scene early on, and the long take of her face at the concert (above).

 TO DIE FOR tells the story of a girl who lives and breathes the desire to do the local evening news.
 She sleeps her way in, blackmails her way up, and murders all the way to the top, seducing poor Joaquin Phoenix into doing her dirty work.
 In DOGVILLE, we see the college education of the mediated celeb – the "slumming" of the elite, seeing how the other half lives and the eventual rejection of the townie mindset, with a bullet.
 This leads us to BIRTH and EYES WIDE, and the bitchy end-products of the social climbing.
 In EYES WIDE, for example, Kidman's wealthy uptown girl bristles at the fallow narcissism of her short, wealthy husband (Tom Cruise).
 He's 100% in the simulacrum and she at least has one foot outside it.
 All she has to do to set off her man is paint a picture in his mind of her fantasy ravishment at the hands of a lusty sailor and he's off tearing up the town, or rather, sauntering up to it and when it starts to tear back, running away like a little wuss.

-Kidman's reality is that she just locked eyes with the sailor in passing years ago and only imagines having the affair – a masturbation fantasy that no real sex with the man you've had a kid with can ever match.
+Kidman's reality is that she just locked eyes with the sailor 'in real life.'
+She only imagines having the affair, a fantasy that no real sex with the man you've had a kid with can ever match.
 She accepts that and can live in both the imaginary and real levels, unlike say, Tom Cruise, who can't quite understand why her fantasy is so vivid in his mind.
-He ends up going to great lengths – renting costumes and taking cabs out to Long Island in the dead of night – to try and realize his desire so he can escape the mirror, but even then he's too uptight and bound by desire to participate, because to participate would end the fantasy and thrust him into disillusionment and the real, which is actually what he wants but he doesn't quite know it.
+He ends up going to great lengths – renting costumes and taking cabs out to Long Island in the dead of night – to try and reconcile this split so he can escape the mirror, but even then he's too uptight and bound by desire to participate, because to participate would end the fantasy and thrust him into disillusionment and the real, which is actually what he wants but he doesn't quite know it.
 Sadomasochism and orgies are, in the end, perhaps truly enjoyable only as literature.
 When you make them real, something goes missing.

 Observe the photo still from EYES above: Nicole fixes an earring and looks over at Cruise in the mirror as he comes towards her, his eyes flashing himself a come-on like a narcissist in a candy store.
 Note that we don't see the sexy Cruise persona outside of the mirror-the figure in the far right of the image above seems like someone else, his arm lumpy, his nose big, his mouth slack--it's as if he doesn't even realize there is an outside to the mirror at all and so leaves it blank.
 Like many actors, he sees himself from afar, the way a video gamer sees his avatar so sudden proximity exposes his Brundlefly-like nature.The veiled contempt with which she observes the scene seems to indicate she understands this split; she's outside and inside the mirror; fully conscious of her unconscious.